Reworlders

 Naomi Velaphi (she/her)

-She has held producing roles for a number of arts institutions including Australian Performing Arts Market, Arts House, Arts Centre Melbourne, Abbotsford Convent and Koorie Heritage Trust.
+In Melbourne, Naomi has held producing roles for a number of arts institutions including Australian Performing Arts Market, Arts House, Arts Centre Melbourne, Abbotsford Convent and Koorie Heritage Trust.
 Her curatorial interests are derived through her experiences as a woman of African and Asian identities and the communities she represents.
 She holds a Masters of Arts and Cultural Management from the University of Melbourne, is a part of the Australia Council Arts Leadership Program and sits on the board of leading sound organisation Liquid Architecture.

 Lauren Rickards (she/her)